 I continued my fight throughout college.
-About a year after I graduated I met Tiffany.
+About a year after I graduated I met Tiffany Wright.
 Tiffany’s looks are striking and smile is contagious.
 Her voice is rambunctious and commands attention.
 What you would never know about Tiffany is that she was caught up in the world of prostitution.
 I say caught up because at one point there was really no way out.
-She was lured into this life by the fast money and a man that could fill the void she had after her dad’s tragic death.
+She was lured into this life by the fast money and a man that she thought could fill the void she had after her dad’s tragic death.
 She was abused, kidnapped, sodomized, and raped more times than one can count.
 Her broken heart finally couldn’t take it anymore and she escaped the life for good.
 When I heard her story for the first time I realized why I was so passionate about this issue.
-There are thousands of young girls and women just as broken as Tiffany that needed to be saved.
+There are thousands of young girls and women just as broken as Tiffany was that needed to be saved.
 Not everyone has Tiffany’s strength and resilience.
 The way Tiffany tells her story is so bold and brave.
-She owns the hell out of it.
-It happened to her, but she’s moved past that part of her life and now her purpose is to help other young girls and women dealing with the same issues of self-worth.
+She owns it.
+It happened to her but she’s moved past that part of her life and now her purpose is to help other young girls and women dealing with the same issues of self-worth.

 This July, I will launch my first documentary.
 It will be on the life of Tiffany Wright.
 Tiffany’s story shows me that no matter how lost you might be, God can lead you back on track.
 She is an inspiration and I enjoyed working with her.
 I thank her for trusting me with her story, as this is something not to take lightly.
 Our goal with this documentary is to save lives and encourage women.
 If you are in the NYC area and want to attend RSVP here